blasferna/indigo/_posts/2022-04-11-django-calculation.markdown

 After thinking about the flow for several days, I came to the conclusion that it could work as follows.

-1. Find Formulated Fields
+1- Find Formulated Fields:

 The first thing would be to identify the fields that contain formulas, I decided to apply the search according to the `data-calculation` attribute.

-2. Find dependencies
+2- Find dependencies:

 Then, find all the fields referenced in the formulas, to do this he had to go through all the formulated fields and analyze each of the formulas.

-3. Determine the order of execution
+3- Determine the order of execution:

 To determine the execution order I had to use an algorithm that consists of giving a weight to each formulated field based on the number of times it was referenced, the more times it is referenced, the greater its weight would be and therefore its execution would be after considered fields lighter.